Christmas dinner: Czech Republic

-A traditional Christmas meal in the Czech Republic is fried carp and potato salad which are eaten during Christmas dinner on the evening of 24 December.
-It is often accompanied by a fish soup prepared from carp leftovers (head or bones), a traditional Czech mushroom dish Kuba or Černá omáčka ("Black sauce") made from dried fruits, nuts, wine and gingerbread.
-Many households also prepare a great variety of unique Christmas biscuits to offer to visitors.
-These are prepared many days before the feast and take a long time to decorate.
-It is also common to hang for children wrapped chocolate sweets on the Christmas tree as decoration.
+A traditional Christmas meal in the Czech Republic consists of fried carp and potato salad, eaten during Christmas dinner on the evening of 24 December.
+The meal is often accompanied by fish soup prepared from carp leftovers (head or bones), and traditional Czech dishes such as Kuba or Černá omáčka (Black sauce) made from dried fruits, nuts, wine, and gingerbread.
+Many households also prepare a variety of unique Christmas biscuits to offer to visitors.
+These are prepared many days before the feast and require considerable time to decorate.
+It is also common to hang wrapped chocolate sweets on the Christmas tree as decorations for children.